uetchy/Polyglot/README.md

 # Polyglot for Safari

-Polyglot is a Safari extension that translates selected text on Google Translation Service.
+Polyglot is a Safari extension that translates selected text using Google Translation Service.

+You can [download latest version](https://github.com/uetchy/Polyglot/releases/latest) of this extension.

-## Screenshot
+## Usage

+1. Select word or sentence and right-click then click __Translate__.
+2. Select word or sentence and just type __`__ key.

 ![](http://randompaper.co.s3.amazonaws.com/Polyglot/sample1.png)